Buying Glasses Online

 Having a Registered Optician in your corner is the difference between paying blindly for something you may or may not need and getting a tailored, quality product that covers your personal needs and budget.

-Also, since we sit and look at frames and faces all day, our professional opinion will also keep you looking up-to-date and stylish!
+Also, since we sit and look at frames and faces all day, our professional opinion also includes keeping you stylish!

 6. Long-term Care

 Not always, but sometimes there are tell-tale signs, or red flags that jump out to an Optician.
-Little hints let us know if you’re developing a dominant or weak eye, if cataracts are in your near future, or if sudden changes to your vision may be cause for further concern or investigation.
+Little hints that let us know if you’re developing a dominant or weak eye, if you should ask your doctor about possible cataracts, or if sudden changes to your vision may be cause for further concern or investigation.
+We also keep an eye out for things like metallurgic reactions (think “Nickel sensitivities” for metal frames) or indentations and red/sore areas from uncomfortable nose pads.

 The Take-home Message:

-And if quality and service are also priorities, please please PLEASE see a local Registered Optician (whether or not it’s us!)
+And if quality and service are your priorities, please please PLEASE see a local Registered Optician (whether or not it’s us!)

 Thanks for reading!